xem/js13k-level-editor/README.md

 The spritesheet (on the left) is a canvas called "a", with a context2D called "c".

 It loads automatically the file /s.png and the script /s.js at the root of the project.
-The png file is drawn on the canvas, then the JS script is executed.
+The JS script is executed, then the png file is drawn on the canvas.

 Any of these two files can be omitted (your spritesheet can be png only or js only).

 Of course, these files can also be used in your game.

-The editor lets you choose a tile size (8x8, 16x16, 32x32, 64x64, ...) and a level size (width and height, counted in tiles).
+The editor lets you choose a tile size in px (8x8, 16x16, 32x32, 64x64, 128x128) and a level size (width and height, counted in tiles).

 The editor outputs a hash that can be appended to the URL of the level reader (in order to load and use it), or the URL of the level editor (in order to edit it)